SiliconLabs/thunderboard-android/README.md

 ## 3D

-The motion demo of the Thunderboard application displays a 3D image of a car on the screen.
+The motion demo of the ThunderBoard application displays a 3D image of a car on the screen.
-This image will rotate about its center, depending on the orientation of the Thunderboard device.
+This image will rotate about its center, depending on the orientation of the ThunderBoard device.
 The activity displays the 3D image using the libGDX library from [Badlogic Games](http://www.badlogicgames.com/wordpress/).

 An object file describes the shape of the car, in terms of vectors and polygons.